-3. Together with his two-year older brother, Colin Greenwood, he attended Abingdon Boys' School, where he also met his "Radiohead" bandmates.
+3. Together with his two-year-old older brother, Colin Greenwood, he attended Abingdon Boys' School, where he also met his "Radiohead" bandmates.

-4. In 1986 he joined them on the band "On a Friday", which was named after the only day of the week when they could practice.
+4. In 1986 he joined the band "On a Friday", which was named after the only day of the week when they could practice.

 6. Within a short time the band had its first demo and they received an offer for a recording contract.

 7. The band changed its name to "Radiohead" and signed a recording contract with "Parlophone".

 8. Greenwood left his music and psychology studies as soon as "Radiohead" signed the recording contract.